 Threads of Hope started in 2012 as a sewing project among exploited women in Athens.
 In 2014, it transitioned into the non-profit business it is today.

-Threads of Hope is run by a team of volunteers coming from very diverse professional and ethnic backgrounds.
+Threads of Hope is run by a team coming from very diverse professional and ethnic backgrounds.
 Diverse, but strongly united in the shared goal of seeing women being freed from exploitation and given the opportunity and support to rebuild their lives.

 Threads of Hope is registered as a non-profit business, which means that all profit needs to go back into the business.

 We make bags, home textiles, and accessories in locally produced natural materials, such as cotton and linen, as we want to be considerate of the environment and support the local trade and community.
 It is important to us that both materials and the craft are of high quality and we constantly strive to improve our models, techniques and skills.

 All our employees have completed the Threads of Hope training program.
 As they have passed through the various level of training they are employed progressively until they reach full employment.
 During the first year of transition we rely financially on our sponsorship program Sponsor Freedom.